AstarNetwork/astar-docs/docs/builder-guides/Use Astar Features/How to use Hardhat to deploy on Shibuya.md

 Hardhat is built on top of Node.js, the JavaScript runtime built on Chrome's V8 JavaScript engine.
 As the first step for to set up Hardhat, we need to set up Node.js environment.

 Make sure you have git installed and run the following command in the terminal.
-## Step1
+---

-As a first step, we set out the environment.
+## Create a Hardhat project

-First, let’s create a directory we will use for this testing.
+First, let’s create a directory for this tutorial with the following command.

 ```bash
 mkdir hardhat_test